 VR

-It is also important to remember that you do not connect wired headphones to the PSVR2 HMD, if you are capturing VR footage.
+It is also important to remember that you do not connect wired headphones to the PSVR2 HMD, if you are capturing VR footage using the analog option.
 Instead, you connect them to your computer.
 This is not a major issue as the PSVR2 is connected to the PS5 with a cable.
 It does, however, add an extra cable in the mix, which is hardly ideal.
-It is simply more convenient to use wireless headphones when capturing VR footage.
+Use wireless headphones instead, if possible.

 Configuring OBS: Basics